Skin cancer detection

 Run the notebook.

 The pixels in the output will have an intensity in the range between 0 and 255.
 Pixels with an intensity greater than 127 are considered white.

-You have trained a model based on a snippet to create segmentation masks that outlines the contours of skin lesions.
+You have trained a model based on a prebuilt block to create segmentation masks that outline the contours of skin lesions.
 The models generate these masks by making a binary prediction on each pixel in the input images.